ikenith/ikenith.github.io/posts/the-first-wing-in-the-sky.md

 The honest answer?
 Because I finished making this website yesterday, on 14th November, 2025.

-If you’re curious otherwise, you might ask me:
+If you're curious otherwise, you might ask me:
-*“Why share this as your first story?”*
+*"Why share this as your first story?"*

 Hmm.
-That’s a good question.
+That's a good question.
 Let me answer it.

-I don’t know how many of you have noticed this, but whenever you look at a picture over time, you…
+I don't know how many of you have noticed this, but whenever you look at a picture over time, you...